Do you think accommodating to family and friends is the best way to survive in this world? Are you a people pleaser?

 Everyone starts out in life wanting to be safe, loved, and accepted.
 It’s in our DNA.
-Some of us figure out that the best way to do this is to put aside what we want or feel and allow someone else’s needs and feelings take precedence.
+Some of us figure out that the best way to do this is to put aside what we want or feel and allow someone else’s needs and feelings to take precedence.

 This works for a while.
 It feels natural, and there’s less outer conflict, but our inner conflict grows.